feliciakiani/PolitikPedia/README.md

 * Sign Up / Login (With Authentication and Authorization)
 * Information about political parties, politicians, and executive candidates
 * Comment section with spam detection and text classification
-* Search bar with semantic search and keyword recommendation
 * Favourite